w3c/webrtc-rtptransport/explainer.md

 web because they lack encryption, congestion control, and a mechanism for consent to send (to prevent DDoS attacks).

-To enable new use cases, we think it would be useful to provide an API to send and receive packets with encryption and congestion control.
+To enable new use cases, this document proposes an API to send and receive packets with encryption and customizable congestion control.

 ## Goals

 The RTCTransport API enables web applications to support:

-- Custom payloads (ML-based audio codecs)
+- Custom payloads (such as ML-based audio codecs)
 - Custom packetization
 - Custom FEC
 - Custom RTX
-- Custom Jitter Buffer
+- Custom jitter buffers
-- Custom bandwidth estimate
+- Custom bandwidth estimation
-- Custom rate control (with built-in bandwidth estimate)
+- Custom rate control
 - Custom bitrate allocation
 - Packet forwarding